 Fr.
-Rich Lewandowski, a close priest/friend of mine since College days in 1967, is a priest in the Diocese of Worcester, Massachusetts.
+Rich Lewandowski, a close priest/friend of mine since college days in 1967, is a priest in the Diocese of Worcester, Massachusetts.
 He is the Newman Chaplain of Fitchburg State College and the Pastor of St. Camillus Parish in Fitchburg.
-In recent years, he has become the author of (at last count) four children's books.
-His most popular children's story, "The First Easter Bunny," has sold over 50,000 copies.
+In recent years he has become the author of (at last count) four children's books.

+His most popular children's story, "The First Easter Bunny", has sold over 50,000 copies.
+Several years ago, Fr.
+Rich was with us, sharing with the children of the Parish his "The First Easter Bunny" tale.

-As a College Chaplain, Pastor, and successful Author, Fr.
+As a college chaplain, pastor and successful author, Fr.
 Rich feels that one of his most prized accomplishments is his sobriety.
 For years, he wondered about his alcohol consumption.
-While not requiring a large quantity of alcohol, he did, nevertheless, "need" a drink or two or three daily in order to function comfortably.
+While not requiring a large quantity of alcohol, he did, nevertheless "need" a drink or two or three daily in order to function comfortably.
 As time went by, he realized that he was in the midst of an addictive cycle and sought help to break its bonds.
-Today, after almost 16 years of sobriety, he's both proud and humbled by the fact that he can " not drink."
+Today, after almost thirteen years of sobriety, he's both proud and humbled by the fact that he can "not drink."